Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 Some additional rules for yaku may be used as well:
 - If any player has captured the *Willow Row* yaku, then all points for yaku are cancelled for that round.
 Each player only scores points based on their captured cards.
 Alternatively, the owner of the *Willow Row* scores fully as usual, while their opponents score nothing at all.
 - If a player has captured the [![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Rain Man](/en/hanafuda/suits/willow#rain-man), then they cannot score points for any of the *Viewing Yaku*, since the foul weather ruins the festivities.

+In some descriptions, the Chaff cards are worth 0 points, as opposed to 1 point.
+With this change, the total point value of the deck is 240 points.
+The par values then become 60 for four players, 8 for three players, and 120 for two players, which simplifies the arithmetic for zero-sum scoring.

 # Bibliography
 *(section needs reworking)*